-- A. Business Use and Disclosure of Confidential Information. - The Contractor must not use, disclose, maintain or transmit Confidential Information. except as reasonably necessary as outlined under this Contract.
+- A. Business Use and Disclosure of Confidential Information. - The Contractor must not use, disclose, maintain or transmit Confidential Information except as reasonably necessary as outlined under this Contract.
 Further, Contractor, including but not limited to all its directors, officers; employees and agents, must not use, disclose, maintain or transmit PHI in any manner that would constitute a violation of the Privacy and Security Rule. - 2.
-The Contractor must not disclose any Confidential Information in response to a request for disclosure on the basis that it is required by law, in response to a subpoena, etc., without first notifying DHHS so that DHHS has an opportunity to consent or object to the disclosure.
+The Contractor must not disclose any Confidential Information in response to a

-Exhibit K DHHS Information Security Requirements
+Exhibit K OHHS information Security Requirements Page 2 of 9